infinum/eightshift-boilerplate/README.md

 If you have any questions or problems, please [open an issue](https://github.com/infinum/eightshift-boilerplate/issues) on GitHub.

-Please follow our [code of conduct](https://github.com/infinum/eightshift-boilerplate/blob/develop/CODE_OF_CONDUCT.md), and fill out the issue template properly.
+When submitting issues or otherwise participating in development, please follow our [code of conduct](https://github.com/infinum/eightshift-boilerplate/blob/develop/CODE_OF_CONDUCT.md), and fill out the issue template properly.
 We'll do our best to answer your issues as quickly as humanly possible: following these steps helps us out a lot in doing that.

 ## 👩‍💻 Maintainers 🧑‍💻
 Eightshift Boilerplate is maintained and sponsored by [Infinum](https://infinum.com).